Kagbeni (film): Plot

 On their way to Marpha, they stop at a cave for the night.
-A strange hermit appears shortly.
-Krishna hands him the blanket that he's brought from Malaysia for Amo and asks to come near fire.
+A mysterious hermit appears shortly.
+Krishna hands him the blanket that he has brought for Amo.
 In return, the hermit hands him a monkey's paw, which he claims to be magical.
 The hermit explains that the paw can fulfill the owner's wish but can bring a great disaster if anyone other than its owner uses it.